goldendoggies/MadMapleFarm/README.md

 1. Step #1

-If on Mac OS 'Command + space' to open spotlight search.
+On your Mac use 'Command + space' to open spotlight search.
 Type in 'Terminal' and hit enter/return.
 This will bring up your computers terminal application.

 2. Step #2